-As International pressure pushes Israel toward a two-state solution, any move by the Jewish population to expand is viewed by the world as the “occupation of Arab lands” and a “systematic, deliberate and provocative” effort to make it impossible for Jerusalem to become the capital of two states.
+As International pressure pushes Israel toward a two-state solution, any move by the Jewish population to dig or expand is viewed by the world as the “occupation of Arab lands” and a “systematic, deliberate and provocative” effort to stop Jerusalem from becoming the capital of two states.
 (Israel Today)

 Outside factions feel that peace can only be obtained by carving up Jerusalem, an unacceptable trade-off for the Jewish people who would again lose access to the City of David and their ability to pray at the Western Wall.

 The Jewish People Indigenous to Israel

 Amidst all of this turmoil, the extensive proof of ancient Jewish history found in the area seems to go unnoticed in the world.